vprime/twitch_arm/README.md

 - Quit: Esc

 ## Twitch Commands
+All movement commands can be ammended with a time in seconds to run.
 - `!ping` a connection test
 - `!light on` Turns on the LED
 - `!light off` Turns off the LED